ecmwf/thermofeel/docs/guide/net.rst

 ======================================
 Here is a suggested way for you to interpret Net Effective Temperature outputs, it is by no means the only way to go about defining thermal stress.

-.. csv-table:: Humidex Thresholds
+.. csv-table:: NET Thresholds
-   :file: "netthresolds.csv"
+   :file: netthresholds.csv
-   :widths: 30, 70
    :header-rows: 1
+   :class: longtable
+   :widths: 1 1